 Contact Info: You can include contact information in this box.
 This is an optional field.

 The contact information is displayed below the location map on the event details page.

 Click the Save button to save your changes.

 Note: The Communications department determines which events are displayed on the web site homepage: www.law.upenn.edu.

 You can include a basic registration form right on your event details page.
 This can work for simple RSVP’s.
-Check the box “Allow site visitors to register for this event” to enable this feature.
+Check the box “RSVP” to enable this feature.

 The form will be added to your event details page with the following fields: First Name, Last Name, Email, Phone, # People Attending, and a Comments box.